ONZYTE: Miami's Leading Production Company Celebrates Two BET Awards And Major New Project

 ONZYTE, the innovative and trailblazing production company, making waves in entertainment industry, securing BET Awards in 2022 & 2023 for Best Podcast Platform

-- ONZYTE memberMIAMI, FL, UNITED STATES, September 11, 2024 /EINPresswire / -- ONZYTE , the innovative and trailblazing production company, continues to make waves in the entertainment industry, having secured back-to-back BET Awards in 2022 and 2023 for Best Podcast Platform.
+- ONZYTE memberNEW YORK, NY, UNITED STATES, September 11, 2024 /EINPresswire / -- ONZYTE , the innovative and trailblazing production company, continues to make waves in the entertainment industry, having secured back-to-back BET Awards in 2022 and 2023 for Best Podcast Platform.
 The recognition marks ONZYTE as a major force in the film and production industry, further solidifying its reputation as Florida's top production powerhouse.

 Known for its exceptional creative videos and commercials, ONZYTE has worked with global brands such as McDonald's, Pepsi, Orbit, Adidas, MLB, and New Era.
 With a reputation for delivering memorable and effective content, ONZYTE's expertise extends across various mediums, including TV production, music videos, branded content, and commercials.